indygreg/python-zstandard/README.rst

    Defaults to True.
 The dictionary ID is only written if a dictionary is being used. threads
-   Number of threads to use for compression operations.
+   Enables and sets the number of threads to use for multi-threaded compression operations.
 Defaults to 0, which means to use single-threaded compression.
+   Negative values will resolve to the number of logical CPUs in the system.
    Read below for more info on multi-threaded compression.

 Unless specified otherwise, assume that no two methods of ``ZstdCompressor`` instances can be called from multiple Python threads simultaneously.
 In other